 After inserting the SD card into the relevant slot of his desktop computer Luke began to review its contents.
 There were three files on the SD card.

 By double-clicking on the first file it opened up a video playback window.
-He clicked on PLAY and the video began to play back on Luke’s computer screen.
+He clicked on PLAY.
 The date and time stamped video was in color, the lighting was good and the resolution was remarkably clear.

 The empty sofa from Claire’s Downtown hotel room filled Luke’s computer screen.
 His eyes dropped to the video progress bar, which indicated the footage run time was one hour and forty minutes.

 Luke continued to watch.
 Voices were discernible in the background.
 A male and a female were talking but no persons were visible in the footage.
-After a further minute a male person walked in front of the camera and sat on the sofa, in direct line of sight of the camera.
+After a further minute a male person sat on the sofa, in front of the camera.
 She had done her homework.
 The male person was in perfect view.
 A short time later Claire moved in to camera view and sat on the sofa to the male’s left.